 Cortisol is produced by the adrenal glands.
 When it’s released into the bloodstream it can act on several different parts of the body, helping the body to respond to danger or stress.

 It also controls blood pressure, increases the body’s metabolism, reduces inflammation, and is needed for the body’s fight or flight response.

 More research is needed to fully understand the benefits that tea has to offer.
 And these benefits do not come from only green tea, but also white tea, oolong tea, black tea, pu’er tea and yellow tea.

 Every type of tea contains powerful nutrients that you can’t find at the bottom of a soda can.
 But, as is true of any beverage that contains caffeine, always enjoy your tea in moderation.

-Cold Brew Green Tea: Related Questions
+Benefits Of Cold Green Tea: Related Questions

 Is Drinking Iced Tea Good For You?

 Yes and no. If you’re careful with the amount of sweetener you use and don’t go overboard by adding sugar, then yes, iced tea can be a much healthier alternative than soda.